Azure/Industrial-IoT/README.md

 2. webservice\appsettings.json allows configuring the microservice application, including IoT Hub connection string.
    The file references the environment variable below:
-       1. PCS_IOTHUB_CONNSTRING is a system environment variable and should contain your IoT Hub connection string.
+       1. IIOT_IOTHUB_CONNSTRING is a system environment variable and should contain your IoT Hub connection string.
 Create this environment variable before running the microservice.
-       2. PCS_IOTHUBMANAGER_WEBSERVICE_URL points to the IoTHubManager micro service endpoint.
+       2. IIOT_IOTHUBMANAGER_WEBSERVICE_URL points to the IoTHubManager micro service endpoint.
 This setting must be set for production use.
 If it is not set, the service will inject a development-only implementation of the IoT Hub twin services interface that interacts with IoT Hub directly.
 This means